-You should ensure that the tank is at least 6 months old to give algae time to get established on live rock before adding the Koran Angelfish to the tank, so there is plenty algae for them to graze on.
+You should ensure that the tank is at least 6 months old to give algae time to get established on a live rock before adding the Koran Angelfish to the tank, so there are plenty of algae for them to graze on.

 These angels will appreciate it if you arrange rocks into cave type formations to give them several hiding places so that they feel safe.